Iguana at Singapore's Mandai Zoo, shot by Francis Chin

 Cakesim at work?
 Get organised & relax

-HOLDING down a job is no laughing matter but if you don’t laugh at work, you end up with ulcer, depression and, heaven forbids, a short life.
+HOLDING DOWN a job is no laughing matter but if you don’t laugh at work, you end up with ulcer, depression and, heaven forbids, a short life.

 Many people do not know that laughter suppresses stress-inducing hormones that eventually lead to all those life-shortening afflictions.